Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 Berlin Christmas Markets: Dates and Locations

-• Gendarmenmarkt Christmas Market: One of Berlin’s most famous markets, held on the stunning square of the same name.
-It’s renowned for its beautiful atmosphere, with stalls full of artisan crafts and festive treats.
+• Gendarmenmarkt: One of the most famous Christmas markets in Berlin, set on the stunning square of the same name.
+It’s known for its enchanting atmosphere, with stalls full of artisan crafts and festive treats.

-• Alexanderplatz Christmas Market: Located on one of Berlin’s largest squares, this market is known for its lively atmosphere and huge number of stalls.
+• Alexanderplatz: Located on one of Berlin’s largest squares, this market buzzes with energy and boasts a huge number of stalls.

-• Kurfürstendamm: The market at the start of Berlin’s main shopping boulevard offers not only Christmas goods but also mini-attractions for children and adults alike, including carousels and fairground games.
+• Kurfürstendamm: Situated at the start of Berlin’s main shopping boulevard, this market offers not just festive goods but also rides and attractions for kids and adults alike, including carousels and fairground games.

-• Potsdamer Platz: A market where you can enjoy ice-skating on an outdoor rink or browse handcrafted gifts.
+• Potsdamer Platz: A market where you can enjoy ice skating on the rink or browse handmade crafts and gifts.

-• WeihnachtsZauber at the Berlin State Opera: Held in Berlin’s historic centre, this market offers a romantic atmosphere and traditional German specialities.
+• WeihnachtsZauber at the Berlin State Opera: Set in Berlin’s historic centre, this market offers a romantic atmosphere and traditional German specialities.

 Christmas markets in Berlin